-Description: Funds will be used to purchase a replacement 80HP John Deere 4x4 compact utility tractor with turf tires for the Park Horticulture and Forestry staff.
-This unit is used by the Horticulture & Parks staff in the execution of the turf maintenance program.
-It pulls seeders, fertilizing attachments, aerators, top dressers and turf vac equipment.
+Description: Funds will be used to purchase a replacement 65HP John Deere 4x4 compact utility tractor with turf tires for the Horticulture and Forestry staff.
+This unit is used by staff in the execution of the turf maintenance program and it is also used with attachments that require a more powerful tractor such as a brush hog.
 The anticipated life cycle of the new unit is expected to be 20 years or 5,000 hours.